top of page

 The Weight of a Mass: A Tale of Faith by Josephine Nobisso

 The prince and princess were getting married during a time when hardly anyone went to Mass anymore.
 A beggar asked the baker for a crust of bread for which she would pay him by offering up her attendance at the wedding Mass.
 The grouchy baker wrote ”one Mass” on a piece of tissue and threw it opposite the bread on his fine bakery scale.
 The tissue weighed more.
-Page by page he adds more baked items until finally the wedding cake is balanced on top--but the Mass consistently weighed more.
+Page by page he adds more baked items until finally the royal wedding cake is balanced on top--but the Mass consistently weighed more.
 The book ends with humility, all walking to Mass, the baker’s son acknowledged for his desire to become a priest instead of a baker, and more.
 I LOVE this book.

 What Color is Love: A Parable of God’s Gifts by Nan Gurley